Teaching Accreditation System

 The BGA believes that there are a number of advantages to accreditation – particularly for those who wish to teach Go to young people.
 These are:

-The teachers accredited (or part-accredited) under the scheme are shown here.
+The teachers accredited to the general level or accredited to teach young people under the scheme are shown here.

-For more information and advice on issues relating to child protection and DBS checks please email firstname.lastname@example.org.
+For more information and advice on issues relating to child protection and DBS checks please email us.